Observability of 2HDM Neutral Higgs Bosons in fully hadronic decay at future linear collider: Two Higgs Doublet Model 2HDM

 This potential contains all real parameters with two assumed $SU(2)$ doublets in 2HDM. $v_{1}$ and $ v_{2} $ are the values of vacuum expectation of two doublets i.e $\phi_{1}$ and $\phi_{2}$.
 The doublet expanded by making known to eight read field $ w_{i}^{\pm} $, $\rho_{i}$, $ \eta_{i} (i=1,2......)$ all over the place of these minima, is given in equation \eqref{eq:b}

 By implementing the two minimization conditions of 2HDM, the terms $ m_{11}^{2} $ and $ m_{22}^{2} $ can be eliminated in the favour of pseudo scalar inputs.
-By the use of conditions following seven real independent parameters are obtained.\\ ~$ \tan\beta=\dfrac{v_{2}}{v_{1}}, m_{11}^{2},\lambda_{1},\lambda_{2},\lambda_{3},\lambda_{4},\lambda_{5} $\\ To be more convenient, the parameters would be\\ $m_{h^{0}}, m_{H^{0}}, m_{A^{0}}, m_{H^{\pm}}, \alpha, \tan\beta, m_{12}^{2}$\\ Where $ \alpha $ is mixing angle which rotates non-physical states ($\phi_{1}$ and $\phi_{2}$ ) to the physical states ($ h^{0} $ and $ H^{0} $ ).
+By the use of conditions seven real independent parameters ~$ \tan\beta=\dfrac{v_{2}}{v_{1}}, m_{11}^{2},\lambda_{1},\lambda_{2},\lambda_{3},\lambda_{4},\lambda_{5} $ are obtained.\\ To be more convenient, the other parameters would be $m_{h}, m_{H}, m_{A}, m_{H^{\pm}}, \alpha, \tan\beta, m_{12}^{2}$.
+Where $ \alpha $ is mixing angle which rotates non-physical states ($\phi_{1}$ and $\phi_{2}$ ) to the physical states ($ h $ and $ H $).
 For Yukawa Lagrangian, the procedure as in SM cannot be followed and if both of the Higgs doublets couples to SM fermions, this would be flavor violating.
-To overcome this problem, one can impose discrete symmetry $ Z_{2} $ which helpful in evading.\\ There is eight degrees of freedom, three of those are absorbed to give mass to $ w^{\pm} $ and $ z^{0} $ gauge bosons.
-The remaining five physical fields lead to prediction that there are five Higgs bosons, which are\\ Two charge Higgs$ H^{\pm} $\\ Two neutral scalar Higgs h and H\\ One pseudo scalar Higgs A\\ While a discrete $ Z_{2}$ symmetry ~\cite{gs} was forced on the 2HDM potential to avoid FCNCs ~\cite{ga} the potential still contains a term that clearly breaks this symmetry.
+To overcome this problem, the discrete symmetry $ Z_{2} $ is imposed.\\ A discrete $ Z_{2}$ symmetry ~\cite{gs} was forced on the 2HDM potential to avoid FCNCs ~\cite{ga} but the potential still contains a term that clearly breaks this symmetry.
 If $ m_{12}^{2} $ is not disappearing, the potential is not invariant under the transformation $ \phi_{1}\rightarrow\phi_{2} $ but this form of symmetry breaking is only soft because $ m $ has mass dimension.
+The constraints are applied to 2HDM parameters by some of the theoretical considerations like perturbativity, vacuum stability, perturbative unitarity.
+Consistency is checked at the confidence level of $95\%$.